-- Secretariat of Media literacy for All program, Unit I.4 of DG CONNECT - Email: CNECT-MEDIALITERACY-PA@ec.europa.eu - Questions and requests for clarification may be sent to: CNECT-MEDIALITERACY-PA@ec.europa.eu with a reference to the Call's title. - The Commission is not bound to reply to requests for additional information received less than six working days before the deadline for submitting applications set in section 3. - The answers will also be published in the FAQs section on: https://ec.europa.eu/digital-single-market/news-redirect/639853 or https://ec.europa.eu/digital-single-market/news-redirect/679532
+Questions and requests for clarification may be sent to cnect-cinema-hubs@ec.europa.eu.

+The Commission is not bound to reply to requests for additional information received less than six working days before the deadline for submitting applications set in section 3.

+Questions and answers will be gathered and published anonymously in the FAQs section on https://ec.europa.eu/digital-single-market/news-redirect/676664.